poorsquinky/resume/resume.md

 Summary
 -------

-Experienced technical leader who values quality, collaboration, and clear communication.
-Skilled in all levels of application delivery from software development and architecture, infrastructure and DevOps, and information security.

-Focused on rapid development and delivery of reliable, fault-tolerant systems at low cost in both cloud and traditional data environments.
+Experienced technical leader with a proven transformative ability on information systems and architecture.
+Focused on thoughtful planning and building a culture of open collaboration.
 Known for building high-performing teams and creating inclusive environments where everyone's input is valued.
-Passionate about technology and the people who craft it.

 Experience